 Some of Bryony’s recent cases have involved acting for:

-- a client in the first Australian civil penalty proceedings brought under the Anti-Money Laundering and Counter-Terrorism Financing legislation
+- CBA in civil penalty proceedings brought by AUSTRAC under the Australian Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) legislation

 - Tabcorp in a series of cases involving constitutional, competition and statutory interpretation issues relating to its wagering businesses and for its media division in relation to broadcasting rights disputes